Camp Fire Lawsuit Information

 Review Your Claim with a Camp Fire Attorney

 If you suffered damages as a result of the Camp Fire, you may be entitled to pursue a claim against PG&E for compensation.
-Claims include personal injury, property damage, business losses, and wrongful death.
-Our Camp Fire attorneys have over 25 years’ experience in mass tort litigation and currently serve as court-appointed leadership counsel in the North Bay Fire Litigation (JCCP 4955).
+Our Camp Fire attorneys have over 25 years’ experience in mass tort litigation.
+We currently serve as court-appointed leadership counsel in the North Bay Fire Litigation (JCCP 4955) and on the Official Committee of Tort Claimants in the PG&E bankruptcy proceeding (Case No. 19-30088).
 Contact us by phone or through our brief online form at any time to discuss your claim and learn how we can help.